My Home Office Setup (And Why Every Piece Matters)

 The Keyboard and Mouse

 Logitech MX Keys and MX Master 3S.
 Nothing exotic.
 They just work across every device, the battery lasts forever, and the typing feel on the MX Keys is the closest thing to a laptop keyboard in a full-size form factor.
-The MX Master 3S thumb scroll wheel is one of those features you don’t know you need until you have it.
+I tried a mechanical keyboard (the Keychron K2) and loved the sound, loved the feel, hated the fact that every video call participant could hear me typing like a court stenographer.

 The Real Advice